chernolabs/scX/README.md

 <details><summary> <h3>  Co-expression </h3> </summary><blockquote>

+In **Co-expression** section you can analyse the co-appearance of pairs of genes, determine the number and percentage of cells in which each gene is expressed separately and together.
+You can also view this information graphically in the embedding.
+In addition, the co-expression of these genes in the different conditions of any of the partitions in the dataset can be analysed by a co-detection matrix.

 <img src="/images/coexpression.gif" width="100%" />

 </blockquote></details>
 </blockquote></details>

 ## Differential expression

+Coming soon ...

 ##  Exploratory Data Analysis
 <details><summary> <h3> Categories </h3>  </summary><blockquote>